Level 3 BTEC Sports and Exercise Science

 Find Out More

-The Sport and Exercise Science sector is at the forefront of the connection between physical activity and health, making it a pivotal field with diverse career opportunities.
+The Sport and Exercise Science sector is at the forefront of understanding the relationship between physical activity, health, and performance, making it an exciting and growing field with a wide range of progression opportunities.

 • Sports Scientist